 Things commonly attributed to Him are the falx (a kind of sickle), the tree-branch, a dog, and sometimes fruits—all symbols of rustic, homely well-being.
 His tree is either the pine or the cypress.
 Besides his wolf-skin, Silvanus typically wears either a simple peasant tunic or is nude.

-The cult of Silvanus spread beyond Italy into the other Latin-speaking provinces of the Empire, and was particularly well received in the provinces of Pannonia, Dalmatia and Dacia.
+The cultus of Silvanus spread beyond Italy into the other Latin-speaking provinces of the Empire, and was particularly well received in the provinces of Pannonia, Dalmatia and Dacia.
 After Rome, Silvanus’ greatest cult centers were in fact Carnuntum (located near Vienna) and Aquincum (present-day Budapest, Hungary).

 Much of Silvanus’ myths primarily involve him falling in love fruitlessly.